ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 {% include Kerberos-Security-Setup/receive-timeout-trace.md %}

 This means the UDP socket awaiting a response from KDC eventually gave up.
-Either the address of the KDC is wrong, or there's nothing at the far end listening for requests.
+Either the address of the KDC is wrong, or there is nothing at the far end listening for requests.

 ### Unable to obtain password from user
 This is always because the keytab file is invalid, e.g. with wrong principle name,